Instead of vying for Singapore stocks, why not consider stocks from the wider market?

 We all know the real reason why people want to trade and invest: to earn more money.

 Who wouldn’t like more money in their pockets and bank account?
-Wouldn’t you like to have that new car fully paid for thanks to your smart choices in investing in certain stocks?
+To have the new car fully paid thanks to your stocks?

 Why You Should Move Away from The Singapore Market

 The Singapore Stock Market (SGX) on the other hand, has a cash flow averaging up to $600 to $900 million daily.
 Considering the country of size, SGX has a good amount of money flow.
 However, there is a greater market outside the borders.
 Certainly more money and more skills to learn.

 Singapore is a relatively young country, with even younger financial institutions and markets.
 Our history, maturity time and sheer size is nothing compared to that of NYSE or Amsterdam Stock Exchange (AMS).
 AMS has had more than 400 years to mature.
 Whereas, SGX only has had 20 years or so.